Gyanankur23/Gyanankur-Retail-Analysis/README.md

 - License
 - Contact

-Overview ✨
+###Overview ✨
 This repository utilizes real-world retail data to generate actionable insights into customer demographics, spending habits, and regional sales trends.
-The project leverages powerful Python libraries such as pandas, NumPy, seaborn, matplotlib, Plotly, and Dash to clean, analyze, and visualize data.
+The project leverages powerful such as pandas, NumPy, seaborn, matplotlib, Plotly, and Dash to clean, analyze, and visualize data.
 Additionally, SQL scripts are used to aggregate and examine key business metrics, ensuring that the insights are accessible in both static and interactive formats.

 Project Structure 🗂️
 The repository is organized as follows: